spatie/typescript-transformer/README.md

 By default, the package comes with a few transformers:

 - `EnumTransformer`: Transforms PHP enums to TypeScript enums
-- `ClassTransformer`: Transforms PHP classes with its properties to TypeScript types
+- `ClassTransformer`: Transforms PHP classes with its properties to TypeScript types (abstract, read on for more info)
 - `AttributedClassTransformer`: A special version of the `ClassTransformer` that only transforms classes with the `#[TypeScript]` attribute
 - `LaravelClassTransformer`: A special version of the `ClassTransformer` with some goodies for Laravel users